 a) Nothing – and you find yourself having to start the whole process again a week later

 b) The wrong solution is applied – and two weeks later you have an even bigger issue

 The result is that you get frustrated, perhaps even angry.
 If you are like the majority of people, there’s a good chance you will consider switching to another company

 Is it really a big deal?
 Yes it is.
 One mistake and you’ve swung the pendulum all the way from a potential WOW moment , with customers telling everyone about their great experience, to a horrible one that makes your company look bad and you like an idiot.
 Here are four things you have to do to get it done and get it right:

 Just before you hit that Send button, cut-and-paste the solution or set wheels in motion, take a moment to review the issue one more time.
 Make sure you are confident this is absolutely the right answer.

-As soon as you finish with your customer, get things started immediately.
+As soon as you finish with your customer (or while you are still with them), get things started immediately.
 Don’t wait until after your break.
-Don’t save it for the next day (or worse, for you coworker).
+Don’t save it for the next day (or worse, for a coworker).
 Get the wheels in motion immediately so that things don’t get forgotten.

 4. Follow Up